Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Skip Connections Retain Class Information Even at Infinite Depth

 \subsection{Numerical Validation for Random Graphs}

-We validate our theoretical result using the same setup detailed in Section~\ref{sec:num_wo_skip} without the assumptions, and compute the exact NTK for Skip-PC and Skip-$\alpha$ GCNs for both $\rmS_{sym}$ and $\rmS_{row}$.
-Right plot of Figure~\ref{fig:dcsbm_skip} illustrates the result for Skip-PC where we observe that the gap between in-class and out-of-class blocks decreases but does not vanish with depth, thus retaining the class information for large depths as well.
-Similar observation is made for Skip-$\alpha$ despite considering $\rmX \rmX^T = \rmI_n$ and the model interpolates with the feature, and is discussed in Appendix~\ref{exp:dcsbm_app}.
-Thus, the experiment numerically validates our theory even in the setting without the assumptions.
-While both $\rmS_{sym}$ and $\rmS_{row}$ retain the class information in larger depths, we observe experimentally that the degree correction plays a significant role in $\rmS_{sym}$ compared to $\rmS_{row}$ as elucidated in our theoretical analysis.
+We validate our theoretical result using the same setup detailed in Section~\ref{sec:num_wo_skip}, and compute the exact NTKs for Skip-PC and Skip-$\alpha$ for both $\rmS_{sym}$ and $\rmS_{row}$.
+We show the result on homophilic graphs but they equally extend to the heterophilic case.
+While $\rmS_{sym}$ has no class information for depth=$8$ in vanilla GCN, it is retained reasonably in Skip-PC (right of Figure~\ref{fig:dcsbm_skip} column $1$).
+In the case of $\rmS_{row}$, we clearly observe the blocks in both cases with more prevalent gap in Skip-PC illustrating our theoretical results (right of Figure~\ref{fig:dcsbm_skip} column $2$).
+Similar observation is made for Skip-$\alpha$ despite considering $\rmX \rmX^T = \rmI_n$ as the model interpolates with the feature, and is discussed in Appendix~\ref{exp:dcsbm_app}.
+Validation of the results for heterophily graphs is also included in Appendix~\ref{exp:dcsbm_app}.
+While both $\rmS_{sym}$ and $\rmS_{row}$ retain the class information in larger depths, we observe that the degree correction plays a significant role in $\rmS_{sym}$ as elucidated in our theoretical analysis.